jkendall327/dotnet-explanations/coredocs/dependency-injection.md

 In other words, MyClass asks for an IHttpClientFactory (an interface) rather than a HttpClient (a normal class).

-This is common because it makes your code more flexzible.
+This is common because it makes your code more flexible.
 By using dependency injection, MyCLass doesn't know where its web-client comes from.
 By using an interface instead of a concrete class, MyClass also doesn't know what specific class it's using.

 This means that we can swap out whatever we give MyClass with anything that implements the IHttpClientFactory.
 MyClass won't know the difference.